Austin Thoma ParadigmLast changed 8/29 7:31P MDT

 Debate rounds are not particularly good forums for starting social change.

 "Traditional policy" framework is a legitimate strategy better served with fewer arguments that are better developed than a multitude of arguments that are less developed.
+To get my ballot here, I suggest focusing on skills development.

 Try to refer to arguments/cards by their ideas/tags, not exclusively the author names.
 I rarely write all of these down.
 This is obviously less true when attacking cites or comparing evidence, but it is certainly true in extensions.
 "Extend the Johnson evidence" doesn't do much for me.